-i nformation on how the environmental or social investment strategy is implemented in the investment process.
+i nformation on how the environmental or social product design and investment strategy is implemented in the investment process.

+A warning if the investment strategy of the financial product or screening criteria applied by the financial market participant includes investing into companies whose business model is not limited to sustainable economic activities as described in Article 2(17) of Regulation XXXX/2019 or into assets with adverse sustainability impacts.
+In particular, where a financial market participant applies a best-in-class approach, it should be clearly disclosed that the financial product can also invest into underlying companies/assets which have a significantly negative impact on environmental or social factors.

+information on whether a share of the financial product is invested in fossil fuels or other high-carbon activities.

 The information under paragraph 1(c) shall include at least:

-a description of the data sources and the data processing used;

-measures and adjustments to ensure data quality;
+a description of the data sources and the data processing used as well as measures and checks to ensure data quality;

 where non-financial data is provided by a third party, a description of the extent to which the financial market participant has exercised all due skill, care and diligence in selecting such third party;

-a description of the circumstances that may give rise to a conflict of interest, measures to be adopted and procedures to be followed on an ongoing basis
+a description of the circumstances that may give rise to a conflict of interest, measures adopted and procedures to be followed to avoid conflicts of interest on an ongoing basis

 any limitations to the data and corresponding systems’ limitations;

-a declaration as to whether the environmental or social characteristics or a combination thereof is assessed on the basis of internal methodologies or other generally accepted methodologies;
+a declaration as to whether the environmental or social characteristics or a combination thereof is assessed on the basis of internal methodologies or other commonly recognised methodologies;

-a description of the main features of the methodologies to select the product’s underlying assets, including any screening criteria, and relevant indicators used to measure attainment of environmental or social characteristics or combination thereof;
+a description of the main features of the methodologies in accordance with subparagraph (e) to select the product’s underlying assets, including any screening criteria, and relevant indicators used to measure attainment of environmental or social characteristics or combination thereof;

 a clear explanation of potential limits to the aforementioned methodologies and how they threaten the attainment of the product’s environmental or social characteristics, or combination thereof;

-a description whether the environmental or social characteristics pursued by the investment strategy is applied to all investments or only a proportion thereof;
+a description whether the environmental or social characteristics pursued by the product design and investment strategy is applied to all investments or only a proportion thereof;

-A description of the investable universe to which environmental or social approach investment strategy is to be applied.
+A description of the investable universe to which environmental or social investment strategy is to be applied.
 If the financial market participant commits to a minimum reduction of the investable universe resulting from the environmental or social investment strategy implemented, this minimum reduction shall be stated;

 where the investment in investee companies is made through the use of derivatives, information on how the use of derivatives allows to meet the environmental and social characteristics pursued; and

-information on how the attainment of environmental or social characteristics or combination thereof is monitored across the life cycle of the financial product.
+information on how the attainment of environmental or social characteristics or combination thereof is monitored across the life cycle of the financial product;

+what the financial market participant qualifies as good governance practices.